shreytailor/parallel-scheduler/wiki/work_logs_individual/Oscar.md

 ### 13 August
 Implement a method of identifying equivalent tasks which will be used for a pruning technique later on https://link.springer.com/content/pdf/10.1007/s11227-010-0395-1.pdf.

+### 12 August
+Implement a CLOSED list which stores fully expanded states.
+Now states will only be added to the OPEN list if they cannot be found in the CLOSED list.

 ### 11 August
 Implement partial expansion https://link.springer.com/content/pdf/10.1007/s11227-010-0395-1.pdf